tanzu-build/jenkins/TanzuDeploy.md

 ## How to use (`tanzu build`)

-1. Create a pipeline with the following parameters (GIT_CREDENTIALS_ID contains a token)
+1. Create a pipeline with the following parameters (GIT_CREDENTIALS_ID, REGISTRY_NAME, REGISTRY_CREDENTIALS_ID, TANZU_API_TOKEN references Credentials IDs in jenkis)

 ![Jenkins SCM pipleine](png/pipelineb.png)